-That's how the cards fall at times, and there is nothing your can do to stop it from happening, right?
+That's how the cards fall at times, and there is nothing you can do to stop it from happening, right?
 Well, maybe not.
 What if you had just one more hand to play?
 How would that have changed your chances of winning?
-In the hand where they had the lay-down lone, let's suppose that your team had named trump instead of them.
+In the hand where they had the lay-down lone, let us suppose that your team had named trump instead of them.
 It would make no difference whether you made a point or not.
-The big difference would be that they never got to play their lone.
-Now your team has one more chance to make that final point.
+The big difference would be that they never were able to play their lone.
+Now your team would have one more chance to make that final point.

 When a team has a significant lead, they should do everything possible to ensure the best chance of winning.
-This includes naming trump any time a possible lone by their opponents can't be stopped.
+This includes naming trump any time when there is possible lone by the opponents that cannot be stopped.

 As with any donation(AKA block), it is always best to start the hand with a trump lead when possible.
-In this particular hand they would most likely made two points anyway.
+On this particular hand, they would have likely made two points anyway.
 The donation stopped any chance of them making four points

-There's one thing to consider before calling a donation: how likely are your opponents to try a lone call?
-There are players that only call alone when they have an almost perfect hand.
+There is one thing to consider before calling a donation: how likely are your opponents to try a lone call?
+There are those players that only call alone when they have a perfect hand.
 In most cases donating to these players will only help them win.
 The exception would be at scores like 9 to 7 with a jack turned up.